 For transactions with OTC derivatives and for reverse repurchase agreement transactions, the master fund can accept collateral in order to reduce counterparty risk.
 For its securities lending and borrowing, the master fund must require collateral with a value of at least 90% of the total value of the securities lent during the contract term (taking into account interest, dividends, other potential rights and any agreed discounts or minimum transfer amounts).

-The master fund can accept all collateral that corresponds to the regulations of CSSF Circulars 08/356, 11/512 and 13/559.
+The master fund can accept all collateral that corresponds to the regulations of CSSF circulars 08/356, 11/512 and 13/559.

-- I. For securities lending and borrowing, this collateral shall have been received before or at the time of the transfer of the securities lent.
+I. For securities lending and borrowing, this collateral shall have been received before or at the time of the transfer of the securities lent.
 If the securities are lent via intermediaries, the transfer of the securities can take place before receipt of the collateral as long as the respective intermediary ensures the orderly completion of the transaction.
-Such intermediary can provide collateral in place of the borrower. - II.
-In general, collateral for securities lending and borrowing, reverse repurchase agreement transactions and transactions with OTC derivatives must be provided in one of the following forms: - liquid assets such as cash, short-term bank deposits, money market instruments according to the definition in Directive 2007/16/EC of March 19, 2007, letters of credit and firstdemand guarantees that are issued by toprated credit institutions not affiliated with the contracting party, or bonds issued by an OECD member country or its local authorities or by supranational institutions and authorities at local, regional or international level; - units of a UCI investing in money market instruments that calculates a net asset value daily and has a rating of AAA or an equivalent rating;
+Such intermediary can provide collateral in place of the borrower.

+II.
+In general, collateral for securities lending and borrowing, reverse repurchase agreement transactions and transactions with OTC derivatives must be provided in one of the following forms:

+- liquid assets such as cash, short-term bank deposits, money market instruments according to the definition in Directive 2007/16/EC of March 19, 2007, letters of credit and first-demand guarantees that are issued by top-rated credit institutions not affiliated with the counterparty, or bonds issued by an OECD member country or its local authorities or by supranational institutions and authorities at local, regional or international level; - units of a UCI investing in money market instruments that calculates a net asset value daily and has a rating of AAA or an equivalent rating; - units of a UCITS that invests primarily in the bonds and equities listed under the next two indents; - bonds issued or guaranteed by top-rated issuers with appropriate liquidity; or - equities admitted to or trading in a regulated market in a member state of the European Union or on a stock exchange in an OECD member country, as long as these equities are contained in a major index.

-- units of a UCITS that invests predominantly in the bonds and equities listed under the next two indents; - bonds issued or guaranteed by top-rated issuers with appropriate liquidity; or - equities admitted to or trading in a regulated market in a member state of the European Union or on a stock exchange in an OECD member country, as long as these equities are contained in a major index. - III.
-Collateral that is not provided in the form of cash or units of UCIs/UCITS must have been issued by a legal entity that is not affiliated with the contracting party. - IV.
+III.
+Collateral that is not provided in the form of cash or units of UCIs/UCITS must have been issued by a legal entity that is not affiliated with the contracting party.

+IV.
 If collateral provided in the form of cash exposes the master fund to a credit risk with respect to the administrator of this collateral, such exposure shall be subject to the 20% restriction indicated in article 43 (1) of the Law of December 17, 2010.
-In addition, such cash collateral may not be held in custody by the counterparty unless it is legally protected from the consequences of a default of the counterparty. - V. Non-cash collateral may not be held in custody by the counterparty unless it is adequately segregated from the counterparty's own assets. - VI.
+In addition, such cash collateral may not be held in custody by the counterparty unless it is legally protected from the consequences of a default of the counterparty.

+V. Non-cash collateral may not be held in custody by the counterparty unless it is adequately segregated from the counterparty's own assets.

+VI.
 If collateral fulfills a series of criteria such as standards for liquidity, valuation, credit quality of the issuer, correlation and diversification, it can be offset against the gross commitment of the counterparty.
 If collateral is offset, its value may be discounted by a certain percentage depending on its price volatility.
 This discount (or "haircut") is intended to compensate for short-term fluctuations in the value of the commitment and the collateral.
 As a rule, no discount is generally applied to cash collateral.